Working remotely during the pandemic has led to more time spent online — and social media use is skyrocketing.

 Our coverage includes the most popular social media platforms

-We believe that protecting your company begins with protecting your employees and their loved ones.
-With our product, it’s our hope that members and their families can enjoy social without stress — and their employers can sleep better at night, too.
+We believe that protecting your company begins with protecting your employees.
+With our product, it’s our hope that members can enjoy social without stress — and their employers can sleep better at night, too.